 Colin’s April Fool

-And I have a warning for you – if the date is April the First, you must be ever so careful because somebody might play a trick on you!
+I have a warning for you: If the date is April the first, you must be ever so careful because somebody might play a trick on you!
 I am reminding you all early, because last year I heard that some of you were caught out.

 “Well Bertie said you should go on a diet,” squeaked Tim.
-And Bertie, who was sitting on a nearby lillie-leaf thought: “Oh no, now he’s dropped me right in the sludge.”
+And Bertie, who was sitting on a nearby lily-leaf thought, “Oh no, now he’s dropped me right in the sludge.”

 “Well I only eat slime,” said Tim.
 “Mummy says that green slime is super good for you.”

-And Colin leapt right out of the water, flipped his tale, snapped his jaws, and sent the cheeky ducks scattering across the pond.
-A cross carp can make quiet a splash particularly if he is – a-hum – a bit fat.
+And Colin leaped right out of the water, flipped his tale, snapped his jaws, and sent the cheeky ducks scattering across the pond.
+A cross carp can make quite a splash, particularly if he is – a-hum – a bit fat.

-And that should have been that.
-But it wasn’t.
-Because when Colin went back to his dark underwater cave, he was still really really cross.
-“It’s not fair,” he said to himself, “everyone’s always picking on me.
+That should have been that – but it wasn’t, because when Colin went back to his dark underwater cave, he was still really really cross.
+“It’s not fair,” he said to himself.
+“Everyone’s always picking on me.
 It’s because I’m the only one around these waters who has any brains.
 They’re just jealous of my super-intelligence.
 Well I’ll show them.
-I’ll play a trick on them, and they’ll all fall for it because they’re dumbos, that’s what they are, dumbos.”
+I’ll play a trick on them, and they’ll all fall for it because they’re dumbos, that’s what they are – dumbos.”

-Spring was already in the air, and Colin decided to wait until April the first to get his revenge because April Fool’s Day is the best time of the year for all sorts of tricks.
+Spring was already in the air, and Colin decided to wait until April 1st to get his revenge because April Fool’s Day is the best time of the year for all sorts of tricks.
 In the last week of March, Colin waited near the surface to see who would come down to the pond.
-He did not have to linger long before he saw a little gray bird called Micky land on the head of the fountain.
+He did not have to linger long before he saw a little grey bird called Micky land on the head of the fountain.
 He liked to drink the water that sprouted out of the fountain-nymph’s mouth.
 Micky was a cockney sparrow, and he was well known for his quirky sense of humour and his witty one-liners.
 In fact, he was so popular that he had almost 2000 followers on Twitter.
 Twitter is how news spread around the palace and the pond.
 The birds on Twitter like to sing the juiciest rumours.
 Half of them are untrue, and the other half are probably exaggerated – but everyone on the pond absolutely believes them.
 Perhaps I should say that everyone believes Twitter except for one fish – Colin is what is called a sceptic.
-He thinks that all rumours are – well – fishy – unless he has seen the proof with his own bulging red eyes.
-But he understood all too well that if you want to start a rumour flying across the pond, the first person you should to is Micky.
+He thinks that all rumours are, well, fishy – unless he has seen the proof with his own bulging red eyes.
+But he understood all too well that if you want to start a rumour flying across the pond, the first person you should go to is Micky.